Artic REU Greenland

 Applicants should be undergraduates who preferably will have completed a course in mineralogy, petrology, or Earth materials.
 Coursework in structural geology and/or field geology or field methods is useful.
 NSF requires REU participants to be US citizens or permanent residents.

-Participants should have a planned date of graduation no earlier than December, 2021.
-Because of the late start time in July, students completing a geology field camp early in the summer may be able to attend this REU.
+Participants should have a planned date of graduation no earlier than December, 2022.
+Because of the late start time, students completing a geology field camp early in the summer might be able to attend this REU.

-Our inclusive application form prompts you to discuss your interests, whether your GPA accurately reflects your academic ability, how any disabilities you may have could be accommodated, what kind of experience you may or may not have had with people from different cultures or social backgrounds, and what socioeconomic or other hardships you have have faced or overcome.
+The program has an inclusive application form that will prompt you to discuss your interests, whether your GPA accurately reflects your academic ability, how any disabilities you may have could be accommodated, what kind of experience you may or may not have had with people from different cultures or social backgrounds, and what socioeconomic or other hardships you have have faced or overcome.